Understanding Performance Marketing

 Performance Marketing is all about ROIs, with every action measured against key performance indicators.
 KPIs are vital to gauge the success of marketing efforts and enhance performance.
 For example, in email marketing, key metrics include open rate, CTR, clicks per unique open, or bounce rates.

-Another component of Performance Marketing is Search Engine Optimization (SEO).
+Another component of Performance Marketing is Search Engine Optimization, or SEO.
 And a fundamental one too.
 It focuses on optimizing online content for search engines, which involves enhancing website visibility, organic traffic, and user experience.
+Done well, it can yield amazing results.
+(Like for instance, an amazing increase in organic visits in one year).
 Measurable elements include keyword rankings, organic traffic, and backlink quality.

 And then there’s the players.
 First, the brand or merchant seeking to improve performance.
 That’s the advertiser.
 Then there’s the publisher or affiliate partner doing the promotion and finally the third party system connecting both groups, tracking performance and managing payments, the affiliate tracking network.